 - Diabetes.
-Taking 3 grams of American ginseng by mouth, up to two hours before a meal, can lower blood sugar after a meal in patients with type 2 diabetes.
-However, larger doses do not seem to have a greater effect.
-Taking 100-200 mg of American ginseng by mouth for 8 weeks might also help lower pre-meal blood sugar levels in patients with type 2 diabetes.
-Different American ginseng products may have different effects.
-Researchers think that is because they contain different amounts of the active chemicals called ginsenosides.
+Some research shows that taking American ginseng by mouth, up to two hours before a meal, can lower blood sugar after a meal in patients with type 2 diabetes.
+Taking American ginseng by mouth daily for 8 weeks might also help lower pre-meal blood sugar levels in patients with type 2 diabetes.

-- Respiratory tract infections.
-Some research suggests that taking a specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences, Canada) 200 mg twice daily for 3-4 months during flu season might prevent cold or flu symptoms in adults between the ages of 18 and 65.
-People older than 65 seem to need a flu shot at month 2 along with this treatment in order to decrease their risk of getting the flu or colds.
-This extract also seems to help make symptoms milder and last a shorter length of time when infections do occur.
-Some evidence suggests that the extract might not reduce the chance of getting the first cold of a season, but it seems to reduce the risk of getting repeat colds in a season.
-However, it might not help prevent cold or flu-like symptoms in patients with weakened immune systems.
+- Infection of the airways.
+Some research suggests that taking a specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences) 200-400 mg twice daily for 3-6 months during flu season might prevent cold or flu symptoms in adults.
+In adults older than 65, a flu shot at month 2 along with this treatment is needed to decrease the risk of getting the flu or colds.
+In people who do get the flu, taking this extract seems to help make symptoms milder and last for less time.
+Some research shows that the extract might not reduce the chance of getting the first cold of a season, but it seems to reduce the risk of getting repeat colds in a season.
+It does not seem to help prevent cold or flu-like symptoms in patients with weakened immune systems.

 Possibly Ineffective for